cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

 Now that the Data Foundation deployment is complete you can deploy [Cloud Pak for Data services](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=integrations-services) into this cluster.

-## Troubleshooting
+## Uninstalling & Troubleshooting

+Please refer to the [Troubleshooting Guide](./TROUBLESHOOTING.md) for uninstallation instructions and instructions to correct common issues.

-If you experience issues with this automation, please [file an issue](https://github.com/IBM/automation-data-foundation/issues) or reach out on our [public Dischord server](https://discord.com/channels/955514069815808010/955514069815808013).
+If you continue to experience issues with this automation, please [file an issue](https://github.com/IBM/automation-data-foundation/issues) or reach out on our [public Dischord server](https://discord.com/channels/955514069815808010/955514069815808013).

 ## How to Generate this repository from teh source Bill of Materials.